greatrifat/greatrifat/README.md

 # 💫 About Me:
+Hello, I’m a learner and a dreamer, aspiring to cross the ocean of possibilities.

-I am a data analyst and software engineer with a passion for creating data-driven solutions and efficient software applications.
-With a strong foundation in data analysis and software engineering principles, I leverage my skills to extract insights from data and build impactful software.
-I have experience working with JavaScript, React, Next.js, MySQL, Mongodb, git and others.
-I am committed to continuous learning and collaboration, looking to expand my knowledge and skill set.
+I am a Software Quality Assurance (SQA) engineer and software developer with a passion for building robust, reliable, and efficient software applications.
+With a strong foundation in Quality Assurance practices, I specialize in testing, debugging, and ensuring the quality of software systems.
+I have hands-on experience with tools and frameworks like Selenium, Postman & JMeter.

+In addition to my expertise in SQA, I am skilled in JavaScript, React, Next.js, MySQL, MongoDB, Git, and other technologies, enabling me to develop scalable and user-friendly applications.
+While I also have experience in data analysis, my primary focus remains on delivering high-quality software solutions.

+I am dedicated to continuous learning and collaboration, always striving to expand my knowledge and refine my craft.

 ## 🌐 Socials: